Merrick Boulevard buses: Q5

+Q86 and Q87

+The Q86 and Q87 begins Bay A making limited stops on the portions of the routes that operate on Merrick Boulevard; the Q86 and Q87 make local stops on Merrick Boulevard east of Springfield Boulevard.
+At Brookville Boulevard, the Q86 turns south, running to Francis Lewis Boulevard and turning southeast.
+At Conduit Avenue–243rd Street, the Q86 then runs along 243rd Street, sharing the street with the Q85.
+While the Q85 terminates at 147th Avenue, the Q86 continues farther into Rosedale.
+The Q86 terminates at the intersection of 253rd Street and 149th Avenue.
+The Q87, meanwhile, continues east past Brookville Boulevard to the intersection of Merrick and Hook Creek Boulevards, where the route turns south along Hook Creek Boulevard to Conduit Avenue.
+It then turns east to serve Green Acres Mall.

-Q85, Q86, Q87, and Q89
+Q85 and Q89

 A 2011 Nova Bus LFS (8071) on the Q85, terminated at Green Acres Mall.

-The Q85 and Q89 begin at Bay B of the Jamaica Center Bus Terminal, while the Q86 and Q87 begin at Bay A. All four routes are rush routes, making limited stops on the portions of the routes that operate on Merrick Boulevard; the Q86 and Q87 make local stops on Merrick Boulevard east of Springfield Boulevard.
-All four routes run seven days a week.
-The Q85 runs 24 hours a day every day.
-The Q86 does not run on weekend nights, and the Q89 does not run at night on any day of the week.

-The Q85 and Q89 run down Merrick Boulevard to Baisley Boulevard and 120th Avenue in St. Albans.
+The Q85 and Q89 begins at Bay B of the Jamaica Center Bus Terminal, running down Merrick Boulevard to Baisley Boulevard and 120th Avenue in St. Albans.
 They then turn south along Baisley Boulevard and run Bedell Street (adjacent to the tracks of the Long Island Rail Road's Montauk Branch near Rochdale Village), and 140th Avenue to Springfield Boulevard.
 The Q85 and Q89 routes then turn south along Springfield Boulevard to Conduit Avenue, then east along Conduit Avenue, along the former Brooklyn-Freeport Line streetcar route.
 At Francis Lewis Boulevard near the Rosedale LIRR station, the Q85 and Q89 split.
 The Q85 turns south along 243rd Street and terminates at the intersection of 147th Avenue and Huxley Street, with a transfer to the to continue farther east along 147th Avenue.
 The Q89 continues a short distance east along Conduit Avenue/Sunrise Highway into Nassau County, terminating at Green Acres Mall.

-The Q86 and Q87 run farther down Merrick Boulevard to Brookville Boulevard.
-At Brookville Boulevard, the Q86 turns south, running to Francis Lewis Boulevard and turning southeast.
-At Conduit Avenue–243rd Street, the Q86 then runs along 243rd Street, sharing the street with the Q85.
-While the Q85 terminates at 147th Avenue, the Q86 continues farther into Rosedale.
-The Q86 terminates at the intersection of 253rd Street and 149th Avenue.
-The Q87, meanwhile, continues east past Brookville Boulevard to the intersection of Merrick and Hook Creek Boulevards, where the route turns south along Hook Creek Boulevard to Conduit Avenue.
-It then turns east to serve Green Acres Mall.